r9odt/r9odt/README.md

 ## About me

-- I am a PhD student of Siberian State University of Telecommunications and Information Science.
+- DevOps and software engineer.
-- I have a Master's qualification in Computer Science and Engineering.
+- Have a Master's qualification in Computer Science and Engineering.
-- I am also DevOps and software engineer.
-- I am currently learning DevOps technical, programming and system administration.

 [![personal-gpg](https://img.shields.io/badge/gpg%20personal-80EC1A106A728E6CEC4F7976A1716C168860334B-blue?style=for-the-badge&labelColor=090909)](./personal.gpg)